meowoodie/Senz-App/README.md

 Senz-App
 ========

-It's an application of Senz+ SDK
+It's an Android SDK for Senz+ App